ayushigeorge/100-days-of-dsa-orless/questions.md

 Note: If K is already present in the BST, don't modify the BST.
 # Day 33
 Given a number N. Find if it can be expressed as sum of two prime numbers.
+# Day 34
+Given a number N, the task is to find the largest prime factor of that number.